Campbell High School (Georgia): Facilities

 Over 15 hallways and six buildings make up Campbell High School.
 The main building is composed of the original Nash Middle School and Wills High School buildings, connected by a media center, main office suites, the Livingston Auditorium, and the dining hall.
 The 1000 Building (science) is at the rear of the school, adjacent to the fieldhouse.

 Along the northern end of campus is the 2000 Building (constructed January 2008), which replaced 12 portable classrooms and added many courses the school had previously not offered.
 Adjacent to that building are the new greenhouse and horticulture buildings.

 In 2007, new fine arts classes were built, and others moved to make room for the growing programs.
 The state-of-the-art Band Hall has seven practice rooms, five instrument/uniform storage rooms, a connected office/music library, as well as the vast main room.
 The Band and Choral Halls were constructed using the same standards as Allatoona High, the newest prototype high school in the county.
-The old Band Room was renovated and expanded, making room for the Campbell Orchestra, while the Campbell drama department found a new home within the old choral and orchestra suites, which were modified to create a black-box theater and a technical theater classroom.
-In addition to the new small theater, the school's drama department maintains its original black-box, recently christened "The Asylum Black-Box Theatre at Campbell High School".
+The old Band Room was renovated and expanded, making room for the Campbell Orchestra.
+In 2020 a new Performing Arts Center was built.
+It is home to the Theatre Department, which does five mainstage productions per year.

 McDaniel Stadium (refurbished with new artificial turf and other amenities in fall 2010), is at the rear of the school.
 It runs parallel to the connected back parking lot and bus port, which functions as the practice field for the Spartan Marching Band in the fall.
 Across Ward Street from the main office are the tennis courts and practice fields, as well as athletic fields for both softball and baseball.